Blog

 Since electrons with different spins enter the red and blue valleys in Figure 4, each valley has a different momentum.
 This relationship is called valley degrees of freedom, and the information processing technology that uses valley degrees of freedom to represent 0s and 1s is called "valleytronics.

 In the case of light, each valley can be accessed by circularly polarizing light, and since the electrons in the two valleys have chirality, for example, left circularly polarized light can excite only the electrons in the red valley and right circularly polarized light can excite only the electrons in the blue valley.
 This state is called valley polarization.
 The valley polarization is shown in Figure 5.
+Valleytronics has been actively studied for applications in the field of quantum computing.
+A superposition state of valleys is formed by electrons excited with arbitrary polarization, and the direction of polarization of the light emitted upon relaxation can be observed to enable its use as a qubit.
+The development of this technology is expected to lead to the proposal of new devices.

 Figure 5.
 Valley Polarization